vlacs/monocular/README.md

 The first step to using Monocular is defining how searches map to your search functions.
 In this example we're creating a search to find actors that have played the Doctor in BBC's Doctor Who (see the complete code in test/monocular/examples/set-and-filters.clj).
+In this example our data is stored in a set, and our search functions use `filter` to narrow results.
 Here is the data-map for our Doctor search:

 ```clj
 (def doctor-data-map